GoogleCloudPlatform/community/tutorials/building-android-apk-with-cloud-build-gradle-docker-image.md

       args: ['cp', '/persistent_volume/app/build/outputs/apk/debug/app-debug.apk', 'gs://fullstackgcp-apk-builds/app-debug-$SHORT_SHA.apk']

     timeout: 1200s

-    ```
--  In a nutshell, Cloud Build helps you run the following docker command:
+In a nutshell, Cloud Build helps you run the following docker command:

-   `docker run -v $(pwd):/home/app --rm gcr.io/fullstackgcp/gradle /bin/bash -c 'cd /home/app && ./gradlew clean assembleDebug'`
+    docker run -v $(pwd):/home/app --rm gcr.io/fullstackgcp/gradle /bin/bash -c 'cd /home/app && ./gradlew clean assembleDebug'`

-   In the command, we specify: **-v** which mounts our current directory as the volume, **--rm** which removes the container on exit.
+In the command, we specify: `-v`, which mounts our current directory as the volume. and `--rm`, which removes the container on exit.

    You can change the  **-c** command on your **cloudbuild.yaml** file if you would like to use other Gradle commands.

    Cloud Build also copies the output: **app-debug.apk** into your  GCS Bucket as **app-debug-$SHORT_SHA.apk** , where *$SHORT_SHA* is the first seven characters of *COMMIT_SHA* of the commit which triggered Cloud Build, it is meant to tag the APK builds on your GCS Bucket.

-### Set up Cloud Build Trigger
+### Set up Cloud Build trigger

 Cloud Build trigger listens to changes in your code repository, follow the steps below to create a GCB trigger.